OlehSmirnov/AutoSalesBot/README.md

-Bot which I made a while ago the purpose of which was to auto trade various game items
+Bot the purpose of which was to auto trade various game items